 9. The Williams Mansion

 Address: 16 Meeting St, Charleston, SC 29401

-This magnificent building, formerly known as Calhoun Mansion, is the perfect representation of a victorian house.
-Built from 1875 to 1876, the mansion was formerly home to one of the richest men in Charleston, the once vice-president and slavery enthusiast John C. Calhoun, and its design, furnishings, and massiveness are a true testimony of this wealth acquired from trading human lives.
+This magnificent building, formerly known as Calhoun Mansion, perfectly represents a victorian house.
+Built from 1875 to 1876, the mansion was formerly home to one of the wealthiest men in Charleston, the once vice-president and slavery enthusiast John C. Calhoun.
+Its design, furnishings, and massiveness testify to this wealth acquired from trading human lives.

-For instance, it is a 24,000-square-foot building with 30 main rooms plus several other smaller ones.
+For instance, it is a 24,000-square-foot building with 30 main rooms and multiple smaller ones.
 Its main hall boasts an area of 50 feet long by 14 feet wide.
 Plus, its ballroom ceiling is around 45 feet high.
-In fact, its regarded as Charleston’s largest single-family residence.
+Its regarded as Charleston’s largest single-family residence.

-Besides the numerous rooms, the mansion also boasts a Japanese water garden, koi ponds, a music room, 23 fireplaces, three levels of piazzas, and a 75-feet high stair hall ceiling.
-Now, these sound like some features that many people would love to see.
+Besides the numerous rooms, the mansion boasts a Japanese water garden, koi ponds, a music room, 23 fireplaces, three piazzas, and a 75-foot high stair hall ceiling.
+Now, these sound like features many people would love to see.
 A guided tour of the mansion is available at $75 per person, but kids eleven years and below enjoy free admission.